ibm-cloud-docs/Registry/registry_notices_token.md

 ## Original announcement
 {: #registry_notices_token_announce}

-The original announcement that this notification mirrors is [Discontinued: Registry Token Creation](https://www.ibm.com/blog/announcement/discontinued-registry-token-creation/){: external} and it was published on 12 June 2019.
+The original announcement was published on 12 June 2019.